Tipser/slate/docs-v3/script/source/includes/_migration-guide.md

 </div>
 ```

-The attribute for image size used to be:
+The attribute to control the image size used to be:

 `data-tipser-img-size="large"`

 Now it is:

-`data-tipser-size="large"`
+`data-tipser-image-size="large"`

 ---